Pleasure of learning

 If optimum learntropy levels depend on the student, how can a teacher optimally deliver knowledge to a classroom?
 Sometimes universal delivery is impossible.
 In other cases, it is difficult enough to require genius teaching skills.
 For most teachers, lecture delivery keeps most kids bored or frustrated.

 In lecture delivery, a lucky few may get most of the message.
 For a fraction of the gifted, the lecture may carry nothing new.
 For them it is boring.
 For other kids, message complexity goes above their comprehension level.
 In such cases, the lecture can be frustrating if they try to decode it.
-A lecture on string theory might be comparable to a noise of mixed up English words.
+A lecture on string theory might be comparable to a noise of randomly shuffled English words.
 Lecturing is an exercise in timewasting.
 Nobel Prize winner Carl Wieman compared it to blood-letting.

 To avoid the frustration of negative learntropy, students will tune out like you tuned out from that Thai channel I mentioned earlier.
-Children will ignore the static noise coming from the teacher and tune it to other channels that carry more appropriate levels of learntropy (e.g. Facebook on a phone under the desk).
+Children will ignore the static noise coming from the teacher and tune in to other channels that carry more appropriate levels of learntropy (e.g. Facebook on a phone under the desk).
 Even if their comprehension is good, the knowledge delivered may not complement their current knowledge.
 If it does not generate high-quality high-value generalization, it will be considered obvious or irrelevant.